nicoJaredGov/Quarto-Genetic-AI/README.md

 # Quarto Simulator and AI Implementations

-This repo is part of my Honours research project.
+My Honours research project involved creating a Quarto game simulator that was capable of completely and accurately simulating the game's progress, then creating an artificial intelligence using a genetic algorithm and comparing this with an agent implemented using a conventional Minimax algorithm.

-Quarto is a two-player strategy board game that involves placing pieces on a 4x4 board.
-The pieces have different attributes, such as size, color, shape, and hollow or solid, and the goal is to place a piece that forms a line of four pieces with at least one common attribute.
-A unique aspect to this game is not only do you decide where to place your piece, but you also decide which piece the opponents has to place next.
-This process repeats until a winner is determined, as the first person to get 4 in a row of any feature, i.e. 4 short pieces or 4 squares.
+Quarto is a two-player strategy board game that involves placing pieces on a 4x4 grid.
+Each of the sixteen pieces have four binary attributes - colour (light/dark), shape (round/square), height (tall/short), and presence of hole (hollow/solid).
+The objective of the game is to place a piece that forms a line of four pieces with at least one common attribute.
+What makes Quarto interesting is that your opponent selects the piece you will place during your turn and vice versa.

 Here is a useful link explaining the rules of the game: https://www.ultraboardgames.com/quarto/game-rules.php

-______________________
 ## QUARTO SIMULATOR GUIDE
-____
+---

 #### Bit representation (from left to right)
 | N^th^ Bit |   0   |   1   |